D1G1T4L3CH0/DO-Backup/readme.txt

 Description: Creates backups of Darkout save data. it can be set to create backups at an interval.
 If set to do that, just leave the script running while you play the game.
 This should work on Windows XP and above.

+In the following, references to the "script file" or just the "script" are relating to "dobackup.cmd".

 - Setup
 	In order to use this there are a few things you will need to do first.
 	The most important thing to do is set the darkout path.
 If you do not, the script will not run a backup.
 You set it inside the script file.
 More help on this is provided in the script file.